harshvardhanrana/Hsh/README.md

 [![Review Assignment Due Date](https://classroom.github.com/assets/deadline-readme-button-24ddc0f5d75046c5622901739e7c5dd533143b0c8e959d652212380cedb1ea36.svg)](https://classroom.github.com/a/76mHqLr5)
 # Description

-Hsh is a lightweight and versatile shell written in C. It is easy to edit and use.
+Hash is a lightweight and versatile shell written in C. It is easy to edit and use.

 # Instruction

 1) Clone the repository
 2) run Make command
 3) Your executible is ready to go.
-Use it by typing ./hsh
+Use it by typing ./a.out

 # Assumptions